-ONCA: Summary Judgment not so Simplified
+ONCA: Summary Judgment Not So Simplified

 Since the Supreme Court decision in Hryniak v Mauldin, terminated employees are increasingly seeking summary judgment.
 This method of resolution offers wrongfully dismissed employees a fast and cost-effective method of obtaining judgment.
 The courts have specifically recognized that straightforward wrongful dismissal cases are particularly well-suited for summary judgment.
 Even just cause terminations are often decided in this manner.